mxenabled/ice_cube_model/README.md

 - Does not support inheritance. with_repeat_params called on child classes will mess with parent class' mappings.

 ## todo
-- Add more examples to specs and README
-- Add ability to do Nth types of repeats (e.g. last friday of the month, first and third tuesday of every month).
-These are supported by ice_cube.
 - Add support for repeat_end_date
 - Add support for inheritance
 - Add support for time
 - Allow mapping of a single cron expression (string) field, rather than individual fields.
-- split out cron expression mapping to a separate gem `ice_cube_cron`
+- Split out cron expression mapping to a separate gem `ice_cube_cron`